 Supporting a healthy body with a healthy mind

 Naturopathic doctors prescribe supplements including curcumin, resveratrol, and bacopa monnieri as a way of optimizing brain health.
-Creating healthy sleep habits and reducing stress are also considered beneficial in the fight against cognitive decline.
+Creating healthy sleep habits and reducing stress are also considered beneficial in the fight against cognitive decline – an essential consideration in healthy aging.
 Naturopathic doctors have an opportunity to help prevent degenerative conditions.

 Other research supports the use of a multifactorial, individualized approach to cognitive decline which includes addressing the gut microbiome, heavy metal levels, neurotransmitters, and mitochondrial health.
 Understanding a patient’s genetic predisposition to particular risk factors for cognitive decline helps NDs develop a personalized approach to treatment.